Senzing/ibm-icp4d-guide/README.md

     ```

 1.  **Important:** Wait until job runs to completion before continuing.
+    This will take a few minutes.
+    Example of completed job:

+    ```console
+    # kubectl get pods --namespace ${DEMO_NAMESPACE}  | grep senzing

+    senzing-package-r6z86                                             0/1     Completed   0          4m29s
+    ```

+    Note that the job took four and a half minutes to complete.

 1. Optional: To inspect the `/opt/senzing` volume, run a Senzing debug image.